 - Traditional VS Rustic- Traditional furniture is formal furniture, artistic, graceful belonging to the Queen period.
 Rustic furniture has a homely appearance.

 - Art Deco VS Retro- Former is characterized by geometric and angular shapes.
 Retro reminds you of the recent past.

 - Shabby Chic VS French Provincial- Shabby chic has a casual and distressed look with a feminine feel.

 - Modern VS Contemporary- Modern furniture originated in the 1900s and creates sleek and stylish interiors.
 Contemporary is the one used most commonly today.

-It is important to have exclusive designs either according to the customer wants or according to one’s own preferences as a furniture designer.
-Keeping up with the modern day designs and customizing according to the customers or having an exquisite design collection is a choice one has to make.
+It is important to have exclusive designs either according to the customer’s wants or according to one’s own preferences as a furniture designer.
+Keeping up with the modern-day designs and customizing according to the customers or having an exquisite design collection is a choice one has to make.

 Another aspect of having a successful business is to patent the designs.
 Patenting your creation is something that most of us don’t think about at first.
-The truth is over 2 to 3 centuries hundreds of thousands of design have been created and there is a 90% chance that most designs will resemble those designs or some aspects of it.
+The truth is over 2 to 3 centuries hundreds of thousands of designs have been created and there is a 90% chance that most designs will resemble those designs or some aspects of it.
 Creating a twist and market appreciation doesn’t protect your design from being copied.
-Having a patent will protect the form, procedure and the design itself.
+Having a patent will protect the form, procedure, and the design itself.
 It is hard to get a patent and hence it is advised to strongly advertise your product to inform the customers about the original creator by building strong brand goodwill and identity.

 Required Raw Materials